epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 ## Introduction

 The MIP (Medical Informatics Platform) is a bundle of software developed by the HBP sub-project SP8.
-Its goal is to enable research and studies on neurological medical data, locally at one hospital and in a Federated manner across hospitals, while maintaining the privacy of sensitive data.
+Its goal is to enable research and studies on neurological medical data, locally at one hospital and in a federated manner across hospitals, while maintaining the privacy of sensitive data.
 For more information, please refer to "SP8 Medical Informatics Platform – Architecture and Deployment Plan" (filename `SGA1_D8.6.1_FINAL_Resubmission`).

 The MIP is composed of four main parts: